Onicha

 Onicha is a Local Government Area of Ebonyi State, Nigeria.
-It is made up of the following towns; Oshiri, Onicha-Igboeze, Abaomege, Ukawu, Isu and Isinkwo.
+It is made up of the following towns; Oshiri, Onicha-Igboeze, Abaomege, Ukawu, Isu, Ugwulangu and Isinkwo.
 The headquarters is located in the town of Isu.
 The area council derived its name from the town of Onicha-Igboeze.

 The local government is made up two subgroups of Igbo people; Ezza people (Ukawu, Abaomega and Isinkwo) and Ohaozara people (Oshiri, Isu and Onicha-Igboeze).

 It was created in 1991 from the Ohaozara Local Government while creating Abia state.

 It has an area of 476 km^{2} and has a population of 236,828 according to the 2006 census.